Aharanov-Bohm Type Arbitrage and Homological Obstructions in Financial Markets: Admissibility and AB Arbitrage

 \section{Admissibility and AB Arbitrage}

-In the previous sections, we introduced holonomy as a global invariant associated with the distortion $dF$, and showed how it can be used to define a predictable trading strategy.
+In the previous sections, we introduced holonomy as a global invariant associated with the distortion $dF$, and showed how it can be used to define a base-time observable trading strategy.
 However, not every loop corresponds to a financially realizable trading strategy.

 In this section, we formalize the notion of admissibility, which ensures that a loop can be interpreted as an executable and economically meaningful trading strategy.